nickwfj123/multiTAP/README.md

 - gradio==4.44.1
 - plotly==5.18.0

-You can check out and install them through ``requirements.txt`` as below.
+You can also check out and install them through ``requirements.txt`` as below.

 ### Installation Steps